 Ngauranga Gorge project

-Wellington Water, on behalf of Greater Wellington Regional Council, will soon be working to install an earthquake resilient pipe connection at Nguaranga Gorge.
+Wellington Water, on behalf of Greater Wellington Regional Council, will soon be working to install an earthquake resilient pipe connection at Ngauranga Gorge.
 This key pipeline brings water from Hutt Valley to Wellington City.

 If you have any questions about this work, please contact: